 When things are going well a few people in your support system is fine, but when challenges arise those few people may not be enough.
 Get phone numbers you can call from more people.
 What if your first three people are not home or unavailable?
 Having as at least 20 phone numbers on your support system list is recommended.

 A list of numbers for organizations and national support lines is helpful when traveling.
 Keep your doctor or counselor’s number handy.
-Many fellowships have web sites and there are on-line meetings.
+Many fellowships have websites and there are online meetings.
 Add these contacts to your phone support list.

 Attend support groups other than your regular meeting.
-Having a number of places you can go means you will not be alone in the crisis.
+Having a number of places you can go to means you will not be alone in the crisis.

-2. Recharge you mind.
+2. Recharge your mind.